A generalization gap estimation for overparameterized models via the Langevin functional variance: Abstract

 \section{Abstract}

-This paper discusses the estimation of the generalization gap, the difference between a generalization error and an empirical error, for overparameterized models~(e.g., neural networks).
+This paper discusses the estimation of the generalization gap, the difference between generalization performance and training performance, for overparameterized models including neural networks.
 We first show that a functional variance, a key concept in defining a widely-applicable information criterion, characterizes the generalization gap even in overparameterized settings where a conventional theory cannot be applied.
-We also propose a computationally efficient approximation of the function variance, the Langevin approximation of the functional variance~(Langevin FV).
+As the computational cost of the functional variance is expensive for the overparameterized models, we propose an efficient approximation of the function variance, the Langevin approximation of the functional variance~(Langevin FV).
 This method leverages only the $1$st-order gradient of the squared loss function, without referencing the $2$nd-order gradient; this ensures that the computation is efficient and the implementation is consistent with gradient-based optimization algorithms.
-We demonstrate the Langevin FV numerically by estimating the generalization gaps of overparameterized linear regression and non-linear neural network models.
+We demonstrate the Langevin FV numerically by estimating the generalization gaps of overparameterized linear regression and non-linear neural network models, containing more than a thousand of parameters therein.